Generic Name: peginterferon alfa-2a (peg-IN-ter-FEER-on AL-fa)

 Diarrhea; dizziness; drowsiness; dry mouth; dry or irritated skin; hair thinning; headache; loss of appetite; mild flu-like symptoms (fever, chills, muscle aches, or joint pain); nausea; pain, redness, itching, or swelling at the injection site; taste changes; temporary hair loss; tiredness; trouble sleeping; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blisters or sores in the eyes, nose, or mouth; bloody or black, tarry stools; burning, numbness, or tingling in the arms, hands, legs, or feet; chest pain; confusion; coughing up yellow or pink mucus; dark urine, change in the amount of urine produced, or burning or painful urination; decreased coordination; difficulty hearing or hearing loss; eye pain or redness; fainting; fast, slow, or irregular heartbeat; new or worsening mental or mood problems (eg, anxiety, aggressive or unusual behavior, depression, hallucinations, irritability, suicidal thoughts or actions); numbness of an arm or leg; one-sided weakness; pale stools; persistent loss of appetite; persistent or severe diarrhea, nausea, stomach or back pain, or vomiting; persistent or severe fever, chills, or sore throat; red, swollen, blistered, or peeling skin; severe or unusual tiredness or weakness; slurred speech; stomach bloating; sudden leg pain; sudden, severe dizziness, headache, or vomiting; sudden shortness of breath; unusual bruising or bleeding; vision loss or other vision changes; vomit that looks like coffee grounds; weight loss; worsening psoriasis; yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blisters or sores in the eyes, nose, or mouth; burning, numbness, or tingling in the arms, hands, legs, or feet; chest pain; confusion; coughing up yellow or pink mucus; change in the amount of urine produced, or burning or painful urination; decreased coordination; difficulty hearing or hearing loss; eye pain or redness; fainting; fast, slow, or irregular heartbeat; new or worsening mental or mood problems (eg, anxiety, aggressive or unusual behavior, depression, hallucinations, irritability, suicidal thoughts or actions); numbness of an arm or leg; one-sided weakness; persistent loss of appetite; persistent or severe nausea or vomiting; persistent or severe fever, chills, or sore throat; severe or unusual tiredness or weakness; slurred speech; sudden leg pain; sudden, severe dizziness, headache, or vomiting; unusual bruising or bleeding; vision loss or other vision changes; weight loss; worsening psoriasis.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.